skyshoumeng/SmoothDA/README.md

 Our code borrows heavily from [PolarMix](https://github.com/xiaoaoran/polarmix).
 For the training details, please refer to the instructions provided in the PolarMix project.

-### Training

-#### SemanticKITTI
+#### Training on SemanticKITTI

-We release the training code for SPVCNN and MinkowskiNet with PolarMix.
 You may run the following code to train the model from scratch.

 SPVCNN:
 ```bash